NavarMP/BCACode/README.md

 **Question 11: Area of Circle (PL/SQL)**

+Write a program code to calculate the area of a circle for a value of radius varying from 3 to 7.
+Store the radius and the corresponding value of calculated area in an empty table named areas with field’s radius and area.

 **Table Schema: area**
 | Field Name | Data Type   | Constraints |
 | :--------- | :---------- | :---------- |